On-campus housing is available for full-time graduate and undergraduate students.

 Roommate agreements can be updated at any time.
 A copy of the roommate agreement is kept on file with the Graduate Residence Coordinator of the community.

-If you would like to change your room, Room Switch is open only during September 11-15, 2017 in the Fall 2017 semester.
+If you would like to change your room, Room Switch is only offered two weeks after the start of the fall semester.

 You have two options: